hashicorp/terraform-provider-aws/website/docs/r/imagebuilder_lifecycle_policy.html.markdown

 The following arguments are optional:

-* `recipes` - (Optional) A list of recipes that are used as selection criteria for the output images that the lifecycle policy applies to.
+* `recipe` - (Optional) A list of recipes that are used as selection criteria for the output images that the lifecycle policy applies to.
 Detailed below.
 * `tag_map` - (Optional) A list of tags that are used as selection criteria for the Image Builder image resources that the lifecycle policy applies to.

-### recipes
+### recipe

 The following arguments are required: